Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 Merging the Military Rehabilitation and Compensation Commission into the Repatriation Commission

-Currently, the MRCC and Repatriation Commission have equivalent functions with the MRCC having governance and decision-making powers in relation to the MRCA and DRCA, while the Repatriation Commission having the same powers in relation to the VEA.
+Currently, the MRCC and Repatriation Commission have equivalent functions with the MRCC having governance and decision-making powers in relation to the MRCA and DRCA, while the Repatriation Commission has the same powers in relation to the VEA.

 The 4 members of the Repatriation Commission are also members of the MRCC.
 The MRCC also has 2 members nominated by the Minister for Defence and one by the Minister for Employment and Workplace Relations (who has responsibility for the Safety, Rehabilitation and Compensation Act 1988).
 The President of the Repatriation Commission and the Chair of the MRCC is currently the Secretary of the Department of Veterans’ Affairs, Alison Frame.